I like this foot warts treatments page because there are a huge amount of myths dispelled quite easily.

 Like white cream, the acid is placed upon the masked (to stop spillage onto good tissue) wart and then it is covered up.
 This occurs a few times until the area breaks down.

 It is supposed to cause a blister under the wart and "lift it out".
 The problem is that you need 2-3 times/week visits to get a good hold of the plantars wart.
-And it is very painful.
+And it can be very painful.

 I have heard different accounts to this.
 Sometimes it works, sometimes it doesn't and sometimes it can cause more problems.